Aimeedeer/meal-swap/README.md

 _Brian's thoughts_:
 Aimee woke up this morning and ate a non-meal-swap meal!
+It's not even documented!
+It was just a regular meal!
 Not fair!

+The coffee was fine.

 #### Meal 2 · 2:32 PM